 When we are talking about Pokemon, it is no secret there are hundreds of millions of fans in the world.
 Everyone will be notified that I send my super rare card to you.
 Then, the ledger would reflect that only one of these super rare cards exists.
 Therefore, if I duplicated it either once or a thousand times to keep it and trade it again, everyone else’s trade will be rejected, making them sad and angry.

-In the world of Bitcoin, these nodes have a name.
-These nodes are called miners.
 This is where Bitcoin mining enters the metaphor.
 The Bitcoin miners are actually in a race.
 They’re racing try to be the first ones to validate this group of transactions.
 Bitcoin miners have to solve a string of mathematical algorithms to validate the trade.
 Then, once the trade has been validated, a new block is produced.
-This is why technology is called a blockchain.
+This is why this technology is called a blockchain.
 The blocks contain the record of every trade that has ever been made.
 Then, Bitcoin miners are awarded a transaction fee.
 In our metaphor, let’s say it is a Pokemon card booster pack.
 They are paid for their efforts.
 In our analogy, the history of every Pokemon trade that has ever taken place is stored as a chain of blocks.
 The blockchain is our ledger.

 What About Swaps for Something in the Real World?